zenml-io/zenml/docs/book/mlops-stacks/step-operators/spark.md

 pods will run.
 - `service_account` is the service account that will be used by various Spark components (to create and watch the pods).
-- `docker_parent_image` (which originally comes from the `PipelineDockerImageBuilder` base class) indicates the name of a base image that has Spark enabled.

 Additionally, the `_backend_configuration` method is adjusted to handle the Kubernetes-specific configuration.